High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 5. Maintain physical activity

-Being physically active will help improve your cholesterol levels and general heart health.
-Aim for 150 minutes a week.
+Being physically active will help improve your HDL cholesterol levels and general heart health.
+Aim for 150 minutes of moderate to vigorous physical activity a week.
 That is less than 25 minutes per day!

 Choose activities you like.
 Cycling, swimming, gardening, walking are great ways to keep active.